 Sciences Po’s main (and original) campus, located in the heart of Paris in the 7th arrondissement.
 It is the only campus that does not have a regional focus.
-Students can enroll in the English Programme (all courses conducted in English), the French Programme (all courses conducted in French), or the English and French Programme (a combination of courses conducted in French or English).
+Students studying on Exchange on the Paris campus can enroll in the English Programme (all courses conducted in English), the French Programme (all courses conducted in French), or the English and French Programme (a combination of courses conducted in French or English).
 Students can choose from a wide range of courses taught in French or in English in the humanities and social sciences: law, economics, history, humanities, political science, sociology, and international relations.
 They can also take culture courses, which include learning French methodology, and language classes.

 North America and Africa campus, established in 2010.
 Located in the Champagne region of France, about an hour northeast of Paris, easily connected to Paris by train.
-In addition, exchange students can choose from four certificate programs in International Affairs and Strategy; European Affairs; Economics and Business; Journalism and Communication.
+Students studying on Exchange on the Reims campus can choose from four certificate programs in International Affairs and Strategy; European Affairs; Economics and Business; Journalism and Communication.
 Students can also choose courses across disciplines.
 Coursework is mostly in English with the option to take French language courses.
 Courses regarding Africa are offered in French.

 Mediterranean and Middle Eastern campus, established in 2005.
 Located in the Provence region of France on the French Riviera.
 Students have the opportunity to focus on the political, geopolitical, and economic issues of the Mediterranean, Middle East, and Gulf countries.
 Program is offered in English and French.
 There are opportunities for Arabic language study as well as for other languages of the region, such as Turkish and Persian.